Wall Street left to rebuild Obama ties after backing Romney

 FISCAL CLIFF

-Bankers fear an impasse in solving the issue could spark an economic downturn that would hurt the industry.
+Bankers are worried an impasse in solving the issue could spark an economic downturn that would hit the value of assets and make banks more reluctant to lend.

-In the longer term, banking lobbyists and other opponents of Dodd-Frank acknowledge that much is in the hands of rulemakers, and the best they can do is to try to beat back some rules with technicalities.
+In the longer term, banking lobbyists and other opponents to Dodd-Frank will try to beat back some rules with technicalities.

 Paul Atkins, a Republican and former SEC commissioner, said he expects Dodd-Frank reform critics may have some success making narrow legal challenges and seeking to throttle reforms through congressional oversight.